AlbrechtL/openwrt-docker/readme.md

 # OpenWrt qemu docker container for arm64

-Based on the great works of https://github.com/qemus/qemu-docker.
-Thanks!

 QEMU in a docker container for running arm64 virtual machines.
-Tested on Raspberry Pi 5.
+Tested on Raspberry Pi 5 but should work on any ARM64 (aarch64) based hardware.
 It uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed.

 Images can be found a docker hub https://hub.docker.com/r/albrechtloh/qemu-openwrt